NirussVn0/Python-Hikari-SelfBot/README.md

-# Hikari Self-Bot with Python
+# Hikari Self-Bot with Python (Archived)

+> ⚠️ **[ARCHIVED]** This repository is no longer actively maintained as the project has been migrated from Python to [NestJS](https://nestjs.com/).
+> 🗃️ This codebase is kept publicly available for **reference and educational purposes only**.
+> 👉 Please refer to the new implementation if you’re looking for an up-to-date version.

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)